jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### Work

 The wall is covered in pieces of paper.
 Bright reds, dark blues, deep blacks, characters tall as a hand.
 We can read, but some of the words are new to us.
 Some papers have colors—like a bee to a flower, we go to the brightest.
 My husband is shy, unsure.
 He didn't want to come here.

-I want to find a job that he can do.
-I don't want to go back to our small town.
+Three short-term jobs.
+Hard labour.
+I want to find a skilled job that he can do.
+If not, we would have to go back to our small town.

 A recruiter works the crowd.
 I listen.